 - If the whitehead is very close to the surface (quite often it will look like it will erupt at any time on its own) and there are no longer any signs of inflammation (redness, pain, irritation), you can very carefully squeeze it.
 Make sure your hands are very clean (I recommend wearing gloves if you have them) prior to squeezing a pimple.
 After you have extracted all the discharge from the pimple, I recommend applying Zyderma HS Clarifying Cream directly to it and the surrounding skin to prevent bacteria from being transferred and causing more breakouts.

 If you are constantly battling these deep painful blemishes, it is probably time to start preventing them by getting to their underlying root cause.
-I highly recommend consulting with a Naturopathic Doctor to learn more about how to assess your skin and uncover the contributing factors leading to the development of those blemishes – hormone balance, digestive function, systemic inflammation, etc. To learn more about how I can help you overcome these frustrating breakouts or to treat the scarring left behind by these blemishes, contact me to schedule a free 15 minute consultation.
+I highly recommend consulting with a Naturopathic Doctor to learn more about how to assess your skin and uncover the contributing factors leading to the development of those blemishes – hormone balance, digestive function, systemic inflammation, etc. To learn more about how I can help you overcome these frustrating breakouts or to treat the scarring left behind by these blemishes, schedule a free 15 minute consultation with me.

 Have a beautiful day!